 Welding Speed

-• Core Relationship: Negatively with penetration depth—higher speeds relate with less energy input and lower penetration depth, lower speeds can easily burn through and increase the sheet metal manufacturing price.
+- Core Relationship: Negatively with penetration depth—higher speeds relate with less energy input and lower penetration depth, lower speeds can easily burn through and increase the sheet metal fabrication price.

 Beam Quality

-• Practical Utility: In welding copper, a blue laser with a BPP <0.9 can provide more than a 30% increase in penetration depth over an infrared laser with a BPP of 1.5, with less spatter.
-When JS processes high demand sheet metal fabrication parts, low BPP equipment is preferred.
+- Practical Utility: In welding copper, a blue laser with a BPP <0.9 can provide more than a 30% increase in penetration depth over an infrared laser with a BPP of 1.5, with less spatter.
+When JS Precision processes high demand sheet metal fabrication parts, low BPP equipment is preferred.

 Material Properties